LoyolaChicagoBooks/introcs-csharp/rst/compoundconditions.rst

 .. index::
-   triple:  &&; and; boolean operation
+   &&; boolean operation AND
+   and &&
+   boolean operation; && AND

 .. _Compound-Boolean-Expressions: